- Personal

 Free ATM Access

-Your Volt Banking debit card will let you use 30,000 CO-OP ATMs for free.
-And if you're really stuck, fees for out of network ATMs are reduced to just $1.
+Your Volt debit card will let you use 30,000 CO-OP ATMs for free.
+If you use an out of network ATM, fees are $3.00.

-At 18, Volt members can apply for a Visa Rewards Credit Card.
-It starts with a credit limit up to $1,000 and a low-interest rate while letting you build rewards points that don’t expire.
+At 18, Volt members can qualify for a Visa Rewards Credit Card.
+It starts with a credit limit up to $1,000 and a low interest rate while letting you build rewards points that never expire.

-There are many benefits to getting a credit card early such as having time to build your credit, and learn the difference between a credit and debit card in action.
+There are numerous benefits of getting a credit card early in life, such as building credit and learning the difference between credit and debit cards in action.

 Here are some tips to keep in mind for using credit cards for beginners: